Chidiebere-Aginam/alx-low_level_programming/0x01-variables_if_else_while/README.md

-Write a program that prints all possible different combinations of three digits
+Write a program that prints all possible combinations of two two-digit numbers.